Searching great energy plans for you

 Why are my energy rates going up?

 The gas and electricity we sell to our customers gets purchased from a wholesale market.
-We are also charged to use the transmission and distribution infrastructure (not owned by us) to get the energy to you.
-There are also additional costs to comply with various state and federal regulations and schemes.
-We set our market offer rates at the level needed to enable us to recover the costs we incur in providing energy to customers and to enable us to maintain a sustainable business.
+We are also charged to use the transmission and distribution infrastructure (not owned by us) to get the energy to you and there are additional costs to comply with various state and federal regulations and schemes.
+The costs we incur in running our business are also considered and these include things like labour, billing, IT, call centre costs, etc, all of which have gone up.

 We appreciate that price increases are not pleasant, and we don’t make these decisions lightly.
 If you’re experiencing difficulties paying your energy bills, you can also visit our support page to see how we may be able to assist you.